FAQ coronacrisis: tips

 Temporary Emergency Bridging Measure for Sustained Employment (NOW)

-Entrepreneurs can be reimbursed up to 85% of their wage costs with the Temporary Emergency Bridging Measure for Employment (NOW) if they lost at least 20% turnover.
-The NOW3.0 runs up to July 2021, the conditions and reimbursement percentages are adjusted every three months.
+Entrepreneurs could be reimbursed up to 85% of their wage costs with the Temporary Emergency Bridging Measure for Employment (NOW) if they lost at least 20% turnover.
+The conditions and reimbursement percentages were adjusted every three months.

 Support housing costs